Yuriko Koike: 2008 LDP leadership election

 On 8 September 2008, she launched her bid to become president of the LDP and became the first woman ever to seek the premiership in Japan's history: "I have received the enthusiastic support of my colleagues.
 In order to break through the deadlock facing Japanese society, I believe the country might as well have a female candidate.
 Hillary used the word 'glass ceiling' ... but in Japan, it isn't glass, it's an iron plate.
 I'm not Mrs. Thatcher, but what is needed is a strategy that advances a cause with conviction, clear policies and sympathy with the people."
 In the leadership election, held on 22 September, Tarō Asō won with 351 of the 527 votes; Koike placed third with 46 votes.

-Governor of Tokyo
+Governor of Tokyo (2016–present)

 Following the resignation of Tokyo Governor Naoki Inose in December 2013, Koike was widely rumored to be a potential candidate for the gubernatorial election expected to be held in February 2014, along with Hideo Higashikokubaru, Hakubun Shimomura, Seiko Hashimoto and Yōichi Masuzoe.
 She ultimately did not run, and Masuzoe won.